Adige-Calculations/OpenFOAM-handbook/src/tools/README.md

 # Text editors

-To edit text during local and remote session, a GUI will not be always available.
+To edit text (especially in HPC remote sessions), a GUI will not be always available.
-As a consequence software able to manage text efficiently on terminal are necessary.
+As a consequence software able to manage text efficiently directly on the terminal are necessary.
-It is adivised to deprecate ```nano``` and make use of the most advanced tool to edit text.

 | Software name | Destination of use  |  Why |
 | -----------   | ------------------- |------------------- |